tomickigrzegorz/node-json-and-html-generator/README.md

 ## JSON GENERATOR

-This is a simple CMS application to generate json.
+This is a simple CMS application to generate json and html.
 This Json is used to generate static html files in another project, exactly including this one [photoBlog](https://github.com/tomik23/photoBlog)

 > The problem that was solved, I had a script that generated an empty `Json` with only added photos, and the rest I had to enter manually.
 It was not easy because everything had to be inserted and formatted manually.